 Ajde U Pičku Strininu

 Ever thought about vagina smoke?
-Well, you have now, this phrase means that something is very easy, almost nothing.
+Well, you have now; this phrase means that something is straightforward, almost nothing.
 I would love to know how this phrase originated?

-Here is a clip of a guy having some trouble starting a fire who demonstrates the color of the Croatian language.
+Here is a clip of a guy having some trouble starting a fire who demonstrates the Croatian language color.
 He is clearly very frustrated and heads into religious cursing territory.
 If you do not want to hear any serious cursing, please do not watch the clip.

 Learn More Croatian